brigadecore/blog/content/2022-05-19-leave-the-yaml-at-home.md

 console.log("Hello, World!")
 ```

-Or could mux events, dispatching them to the correct handler function:
+More commonly, scripts are written to dispatch events to a suitable handler
+function:

 ```javascript
 const { events } = require("@brigadecore/brigadier");